caperaven/crs-binding/readme.md

 bind is just a shorthand for two way binding but they do the same thing.

+It is important to note that the binding expressions above sets the properties on the elements and not the attributes directly.

 ### Updating the innerText

 ```html